Wissance/stringFormatter/README.md

 # StringFormatter
-A factory that helps to build text or strings from templates.
+A set of tools that helps to build strings from templates and process text that faster than fmt!!!.

 ![GitHub go.mod Go version (subdirectory of monorepo)](https://img.shields.io/github/go-mod/go-version/wissance/stringFormatter?style=plastic)